 By becoming a One Planet Community Singita is pledging to 'operate within global environmental limits' and committing to this principle as the foundation of how the company conducts its business.
-Singita has demonstrated this in a number of ways:
+Singita has demonstrated this in several ways:

-- Outreach to influence conservation in the region and tourism globally - Continue to partner with Panthera over leopard conservation - Founding member of the Lionscape Coalition - Participation in Vulture Safe Zones Alliance (with Endangered Wildlife Trust) and Birdlife's critical bird monitoring in the Greater Kruger system. - Training of all guides as first responders in poison interventions in the Greater Kruger (with Endangered Wildlife Trust) - Increasing the awareness of conservation and environmental issues among key stakeholders - Guests: Development of conservation rooms to increase engagement - Academic: TMT's resident ecologist is continuing her PhD on rhinos, and another TMT support is undertaking a PhD in Leopard ecology. - SKNP Guide is completing an Honours in Environmental Management. - Supply chain: ongoing data collection survey and system developed for use by Singita's interiors supplier Cecile & Boyd.
-This provided increased education at Cecile & Boyd and beyond. - SVNP featured in the Built Environment Virtual Pavilion at COP26 - Transforming existing operations to a sustainable One Planet Living level, which is now built into the Minimum Quality Standards. - Operating new camps and lodges in line with One Planet Living principles such as at Singita Volcanoes National Park in Rwanda.
+- Outreach to influence conservation in the region and tourism globally - o Continuing to partner with Panthera to support leopard conservation - o Founding member of the Lionscape Coalition - o Participation in Vulture Safe Zones Alliance (with Endangered Wildlife Trust) and Birdlife's critical bird monitoring in the Greater Kruger system. - Training of all guides as first responders in poison interventions in the Greater Kruger (with Endangered Wildlife Trust) - Increasing the awareness of conservation and environmental issues among key stakeholders - o Guests: Development of conservation rooms to increase engagement - Academic: TMT's resident ecologist is continuing her PhD on rhinos, and another TMT support is undertaking a PhD in Leopard ecology. - o An SKNP Guide is completing an Honours in Environmental Management. - Supply chain: ongoing data collection survey and system developed for use by Singita's interiors supplier Cecile & Boyd.
+This provided increased education at Cecile & Boyd and beyond. - o SVNP featured in the Built Environment Virtual Pavilion at COP26 - Transforming existing operations to a sustainable One Planet Living level, which is now built into the Minimum Quality Standards. - Operating new camps and lodges in line with One Planet Living principles such as at Singita Volcanoes National Park in Rwanda.

-5.1.
+4.1.
 Update of the 2020 plan